calimero-archive/docs/docs/getting_started/bridge_console.md

 ### Register FT token

-The **Register FT token** button is used to pay the storage fee for the FT connector contract on the source side (e.g Near mainnet side) for the FT token.
+The **Register FT token** button is used to pay the storage fee for the FT connector contract on the source side (e.g. Near mainnet side) for the FT token.
 This allows you to lock your FT using the connector.
 By registering the connector on the FT, the FT token can keep track of which connector owns the FT.
 To register an FT token:

 - On the FT Connector page, click on the **Register FT** button

 ![](../../static/img/register-ft.png)

 - A popup window will appear, requesting the contract address of your FT token.
-The contract address is on the source side (e.g Near mainnet side)
+The contract address is on the source side (e.g. Near mainnet side)
 - Enter the contract address of your FT token in the provided field

 ![](../../static/img/ft_contract_address.png)

 :::info
 The registration step is a one-time action.
-However, there are some FT tokens such as USDN that do not require this step.
+However, some FT tokens such as USDN do not require this step.
 :::

 ## NFT connector

-The NFT connector serves as a contract pair that facilitates the transfer of non-fungible tokens (NFTs) between public chain and Calimero shard.
+The NFT connector serves as a contract pair that facilitates the transfer of non-fungible tokens (NFTs) between the public chain and the Calimero shard.
 It simplifies the process of locking an NFT on one chain, minting a wrapped version of the token on another chain, and subsequently burning the wrapped token to unlock the original NFT.
 To install the NFT connector:

 - Select **NFT Connector**
 - Click on the **Install NFT Bridge** button